lschoe/mpyc/README.md

 1. Python 3.6+ (Python 3.5 or lower is not sufficient).

 2. Installing package `gmpy2` is optional, but will considerably enhance the performance of `mpyc`.
+If you use the [conda](https://docs.conda.io/) package and environment manager, `conda install gmpy2` should do the job.
-On Linux, `pip install gmpy2` should do the job, but on Windows, this may fail with compiler errors.
+Otherwise, `pip install gmpy2` can be used on Linux (first running `apt install libmpc-dev` may be necessary too), but on Windows, this may fail with compiler errors.
 Fortunately, ready-to-go Python wheels for `gmpy2` can be downloaded from Christoph Gohlke's excellent [Unofficial Windows Binaries for Python Extension Packages](https://www.lfd.uci.edu/~gohlke/pythonlibs/) webpage.
 Use, for example, `pip install gmpy2-2.0.8-cp36-cp36m-win_amd64.whl` to finish installation.